nhjschulz/cfsm/README.md

  ```

 This is now a good time to look into the other Mario state
-implementations to figure out how the differ from SmallMario.
+implementations to figure out how they differ from SmallMario.
 The DeadMario state is the most deviating one.
 There is no way
 back from the after live, meaning some operation handlers are
 not needed and therefore also not present at all.

- ## Summary
+# Conclusion

 The CFSM pattern is surprisingly simple.
 There are no complex logic
 sequences or loops in CFSM.
 Processing boils down to a NULL checked